 The BAFTA Crew Film and TV programme will cover creative, technical and operational topics across departments.
 In 2016 there will also be a specific focus on Production Management across several events throughout the year.

 Members will help shape the content of the live masterclasses by suggesting questions in advance.
 These sessions are valuable not just for those working in the same department, but also for other Crew members who want to build a better understanding of their colleagues’ work and use the masterclasses to build networks with professionals at a similar level in the industry.

 The live streams will also be delivered by speakers drawn from BAFTA’s pool of nominees, winners and members, or craft practitioners with BAFTA-nominated credits with content covering more detailed craft and technical subjects.

 Who is eligible to apply?

-BAFTA Crew is open to applicants with two – four main team credits in TV broadcast or feature film.
+BAFTA Crew Film and TV is open to applicants with two – four main team credits in TV broadcast or feature film.

 What do you consider a main team credit?